Debasmita898/IPL_Players_Data_Analysis/README.md

                              faced.<br>

 #### B.	T20_WC_bowling_summary<br>
-    Contains bowling details with columns as follows.<br>
+    Contains bowling details with columns as follows.

 1. Match                 : The teams involved in the match (e.g., Team1 vs Team2).<br>
 2. BowlingTeam           : The team that is bowling during the specific period.<br>